nihardalal/cocoa_lsst_y1_SPk/README.md

 ## Deleting Cosmolike projects <a name="running_cosmolike_projects"></a>

 :warning: (**warning**) :warning: Never delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links at `Cocoa/cobaya/cobaya/likelihoods/`, `Cocoa/external_modules/code/` and `Cocoa/external_modules/data/`

+## MCMC Convergence Criteria <a name="running_cosmolike_projects"></a>

+  We are strict in our convergence criteria on `EXAMPLE_MCMC[0-9].YAML` MCMC examples.

+    Rminus1_stop: 0.005
+    # Gelman-Rubin R-1 on std deviations
+    Rminus1_cl_stop: 0.15

+For most applications, these settings are overkill (except when computing some tension and goodness of fit metrics).
+Please adjust these settings to your needs.